 About European Patent Office

-The European Patent Organisation, an international organisation with its headquarters in Munich (Germany), a branch in The Hague (The Netherlands), a sub-office in Berlin (Germany) and a liaison office in Brussels (Belgium), operates the fastest-growing regional patent system in the world.
-It currently has 38 Member States and is set to expand further soon.
-The department responsible for patent information and publications is located in Vienna (Austria).
+The European Patent Organisation, an international organisation with its headquarters in Munich (Germany) and a branch in The Hague (The Netherlands), operates the fastest-growing regional patent system in the world.
+It currently has 38 Member States.

-Our patent examiners are drawn from over 30 different European countries.
+The EPO’s patent examiners are drawn from over 30 different European countries.
 They work at the cutting edge of technology, analysing the latest inventions in all kinds of technical fields in order to protect and promote innovation in Europe.
-Their daily work combines scientific expertise with analytical research and an eye for the legal aspects of intellectual property.

-In 2017 the European Patent Office plans to recruit more than 200 engineers and scientists to work as patent examiners.
+In 2017 the European Patent Office plans to recruit more than 200 engineers and scientists to work as patent examiners to work in Munich and The Hague.

 - Varied and interesting work requiring scientific expertise, analytical thinking and an interest in technology and intellectual property law, in a modern and truly international environment